Medical Marijuana and Employee Drug Testing

-Over 20 states, the District of Columbia, and the U.S. territories of Guam and Puerto Rico have passed so-called medical marijuana laws that, for reasons of compassion, authorize marijuana as a legitimate treatment for certain medical conditions.
+Over half of U.S. states, the District of Columbia, and the U.S. territories of Guam and Puerto Rico have passed so-called medical marijuana laws that, for reasons of compassion, authorize marijuana as a legitimate treatment for certain medical conditions.
 A few additional states have pending legislation to legalize medical marijuana.

 All of the medical marijuana laws prohibit prosecuting state-authorized patients for crimes relating to the use and possession of the drug.
 However, none of the laws that states have passed so far permit employees to use or possess pot at work, or to come into work stoned.

 Only a few of the laws explicitly prohibit employers from discriminating against state-authorized medical marijuana users who are in compliance with the laws.
 In other words, the laws prohibit employers from firing, refusing to hire or otherwise punishing state-authorized users for failing drug tests due solely to using medical marijuana off the job.

 If your employer fires you for using medical marijuana off the job, then your employer might be able to deny you unemployment benefits too.
 However, you may appeal the denial.

 Some of the state medical marijuana laws — including some that have employment discrimination protections — generally allow employers to fire workers or reject job applicants for failing employee drug tests due to medical marijuana use, if not doing so would make the employers lose Federal benefits.
 That's because marijuana (A.K.A. marihuana and cannabis) is still an illegal drug under Federal law, whether or not it's for medical use.